troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 The files will be automatically loaded if the grabber has access to this directory.
 If necessary then the directory can be specified with `--imdb-dir=/var/db/mysql_secure`.

-The files will need to be periodically (manually) downloaded and they will be automatically reloaded in to the database.
+The files will need to be periodically downloaded and they will be automatically reloaded in to the database.
+See --imdb-download option.

 * --use-imdb
 Use IMDB tables to supplement information, such as ratings (see also --prefer-imdb-rating), URL information, etc.